Ex-NYT columnist Kristof announces run for Oregon governor

 “Nothing will change until we stop moving politicians up the career ladder year after year, even though they refuse to step up to the problems Oregon faces,” said Kristof, wearing a jacket with the logo of Portland-based Columbia Sportswear.

+“I probably should have changed my registration.
+I wasn’t focused on paperwork.
+I was focused on voting to remove President Trump and vote for Joe Biden,” Kristof told reporters in Portland on Wednesday.

-A legal opinion by lawyers working for Kristoff, first reported by Willamette Week newspaper, said Kristof has always considered Oregon his home, even though his job required him to live and work around the world.
+A legal opinion by lawyers working for Kristof, first reported by Willamette Week newspaper, said Kristof has always considered Oregon his home, even though his job required him to live around the world.

 “Nothing in the Oregon Constitution or the historical sources used to interpret its meaning suggest that registration to vote in another jurisdiction alone disqualifies a person from residential eligibility for governor,” said the opinion, co-written by Misha Isaak, Oregon Gov. Kate Brown’s former general counsel.